JerryBlack/buildKstarsNightlyFromGit/README.md

 The only issue I had was that I had to configure the top task bar panel to not let the window manager treat the panel as a dock.
 I had ended up with kstars docked to the top panel and couldn't figure out how to undock it, and get back the top menu line of kstars.

+[EDIT: With changes to the original version of the script, it appears that it (the original version) will successfully compile on both Ubuntu and Raspberry Pi OS.]

 ### installgsc.sh

 Installs the General Star Catalog if you plan on using the simulators in KStars.